ben-newell/configuration/README.md

 Bookmarks - These get synced when I sign in.
 I used to save the html files.
 Except Brave.

-For wallpapers, if im not having a rotating wallpaper everyminute (using the wallpapers that come with macOS) then I use custom jpgs of [alternative](https://alternativemovieposters.com/) movie posters created by using commands from imagemagick that I install with homebrew.
+For wallpapers, if im not having a rotating wallpaper everyminute (using the wallpapers that come with macOS) then I use custom jpgs of [alternative](https://alternativemovieposters.com/) movie posters created by using commands from imagemagick (can be installed with brew).
 - Sample:
 "convert -append 1.jpg 2.jpg out.jpg" - top to bottom
 "convert +append 1.jpg 2.jpg out.jpg" - left to right